rhake14/MSAT/README.md

 ### Testing a participant

 The `MSAT_standalone()` function is designed for real data collection.
-In particular, the participant doesn't receive feedback during this version.
+In particular, the participant doesn’t receive feedback during this version.

 ``` r
 # Load the MSAT package